-Do not come in if you:
+Please contact your Placement Supervisor and do not come in if you:

 - Are suffering from diarrhoea and/or vomiting. (you need to be symptom free for 48 hours before coming in). - Have a viral infection e.g. cold, flu, sore throat or flu like symptoms - Have a contagious infection e.g. chicken pox